timgroote/wiringpi-dotnet8/README.md

 It uses a recent version of the WiringPi library https://github.com/WiringPi/WiringPi and comes with 64 bit bindings for WiringPi in its libwiringpi.so

-I unfortunately do not have the time to take up maintaining wiringpi, but i rely on it for some projects.
+I unfortunately do not have the time to take up maintaining unosquare.wiringpi, but i rely on it for some projects.
 Since the dotnet IOT libraries did not lead to much success, i have made this repository so i could keep using wiringpi in my dotnet projects.
 In its current state, the library seems on par with where Unosquare left off.
 HOWEVER i can not test if it is 100% functional.
 Your mileage may vary.

+In order to use this lib, clone the repository and build NuGet packages, then import those where needed.
+Because i did not want to interfere with / make a mess of existing projects that use UnoSquare.WiringPi, i have prefixed all namespaces with "TGR."
+When upgrading or writing, in almost all cases, simply prefixing the Unosquare namespace with TGR (TGR.UnoSquare.WiringPi etc) should suffice.

 ----------------